Kingto89/ROMetrics/assets/cases/case_001.md

 ## Case Completion Requirements
 1. Student reads case to unlock modules
 2. Observes restricted ROM in Motion Lab
-3. Measures 30° in Goniometry Trainer for LCR
+3. Measures 30° in Goniometry Trainer for RCR
-4. Measures 20° in Goniometry Trainer for LCF
+4. Measures 20° in Goniometry Trainer for RCF
 5. Records 4/5 in MMT Trainer
 6. Writes a diagnosis in the case conclusion area